|Place||Oceania: New Guinea, Papua New Guinea|

 Second World War, 1939-1945

-This sword is believed to have been captured in Papua New Guinea by Private W A Jeffery, 2/6 Independent Company.
-Born in Brunswick, Melbourne in 1924 William Athey 'Bill' Jeffery enlisted in the Australian Army on 23 September 1942.
+This sword was captured by Private W A Jeffery of 2/6 Independent Company during heavy hand-to-hand fighting in Papua New Guinea.
+Born in Brunswick, Melbourne in 1924, William Athey 'Bill' Jeffery enlisted in the Australian Army on 23 September 1942.
 Private Bill Jeffery served with 2/6 Independent Company in the South West Pacific and was attached to the Murchison Prisoner of War Group at the time of his discharged in October 1946.